 I need help getting to the vaccine site.
 What resources are available to me?

-If you have a Blue Shield Medicare Advantage or Blue Shield Promise Medi-Cal and Cal MediConnect plan, you may have access to transportation benefits.
-Refer to your Evidence of Coverage for benefit information or call Customer Care at the number on the back of your ID card.
+If you have a Blue Shield Medicare Advantage plan or Blue Shield Promise Medi-Cal or Cal MediConnect plan, you may have access to transportation benefits.
+Refer to your Evidence of Coverage for benefit information or call Customer Care at the number on your member ID card.

-To schedule a pick up, call Call the Car at:
+To schedule a pick up, contact Call the Car at:

 - Blue Shield Medicare Advantage plans: Call (855) 200-7544 (TTY:711)